 He is now a member of the Royal College of Music International Opera School, under the tutelage of Timothy Evans-Jones, having gained a distinction in his Masters in Vocal Performance.

-At the Royal College of Music, he has sung The Witch Hänsel und Gretel, directed by Liam Steel, and Alfred Die Fledermaus, directed by John Copley.
+At the Royal College of Music, he has sung The Witch Hänsel und Gretel, directed by Liam Steel, Il Podestà La finta giardiniera, directed by Harry Fehr and Alfred Die Fledermaus, directed by John Copley.

-His concert repertoire includes Beethoven’s Mass in C, Handel’s Messiah, Haydn’s The Creation, Mozart’s Coronation Mass, Mass in C Minor and Requiem, and Schubert’s Mass in G and he made his international debut with a recital of music by Puccini, Rossini and Verdi at the Castel Sant’Angelo in Rome.
+Recent solo engagements have included Handel’s Messiah at Truro Cathedral and Mozart’s Great Mass in C Minor at Sunderland Minster.
+He made his international debut with a recital of arias by Puccini, Rossini and Verdi at the Castel Sant’Angelo in Rome.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 Albert: Albert Herring / The Grange Festival